MissVeronica/um-profile-photo-placeholders/README.md

 * {profile_photo_embed_l}

 ### Cons of linked images
-* Suffers the same blocking problems as Base64 encoding on most services
+* Suffers the same blocking problems as HTML inline embedding on most webmail services
-* Requires download from external servers
+* Requires download from web hosting/CDN servers
 ### Cons of HTML inline embedding images
 * Can really increase the size of emails
 * Is most likely blocked by default in many webmail services